Logarithmic growth of peripheral entanglement concentrated via noisy measurements in a star network of spins: Introduction

 \section{Introduction}

-Entangled quantum states~\cite{horodecki2009,*guhne2009} have been shown to be a key resource for several quantum technological applications including quantum communication~\cite{bennett1992,*bennett1993,*mattle1996,*bouwmeester1997}, quantum cryptography~\cite{ekert1991,*jennewein2000,*Yin2020,*Schimpf2021}, quantum simulation~\cite{Dalmonte2018,*Kokail2021}, quantum metrology~\cite{Riedel2010,*Joo2011,*Demkowicz2014}, measurement-based quantum computation~\cite{raussendorf2001,*briegel2009}, and quantum algorithms~\cite{Bruss2011}.
-Being sources of entangled states, quantum many-body systems~\cite{amico2008,*Latorre2009,*dechiara2018} have been identified as candidate systems for implementing these applications.
-The last two decades have also witnessed the laboratory realization of quantum many-body Hamiltonians leading to quantum states possessing bipartite and multipartite entanglement using trapped ions~\cite{leibfried2003,*Porras2004,*Deng2005}, nuclear magnetic resonance systems~\cite{Vandersypen2005,*Rao2013}, ultra-cold atoms and optical lattices~\cite{Duan2003,*mandel2003,*bloch2005,*Treutlein2006,*Simon2011,*Cramer2013}, and solid-state systems~\cite{Schechter2008}.
-This has made testing the theoretically predicted entanglement properties of these systems possible.
+Entangled quantum states~\cite{horodecki2009} have been shown to be a key resource for several quantum technological applications including quantum communication~\cite{bennett1992}, quantum cryptography~\cite{ekert1991}, quantum simulation~\cite{Dalmonte2018}, quantum metrology~\cite{Riedel2010}, measurement-based quantum computation~\cite{raussendorf2001}, and quantum algorithms~\cite{Bruss2011}.
+Being sources of entangled states, quantum many-body systems~\cite{amico2008} have been identified as candidate systems for implementing quantum information theoretic applications.
+Among the variety of quantum many-body systems, interacting quantum spin models~\cite{amico2008} have attracted bulk of the attention due to their natural representation of multi-qubit or multi-qudit systems pertinent to quantum protocols.
+The last two decades have also witnessed the implementation of a variety of quantum spin Hamiltonians in the laboratory using trapped ions~\cite{leibfried2003}, nuclear magnetic resonance systems~\cite{Vandersypen2005}, ultra-cold atoms and optical lattices~\cite{Duan2003}, and solid-state systems~\cite{Schechter2008}, thereby making the certification of the theoretically predicted entanglement properties of these systems possible.
 From this motivation, interface of quantum information theory and quantum many-body systems has emerged as a vibrant field of research advancing along two complementary directions.
-On one hand, quantum technological applications have been implemented using quantum many-body systems, eg. quantum state transfer through spin chains~\cite{Bose2003,*Bose2013_chapter} and one-way quantum computation~\cite{raussendorf2001,*briegel2009} using cluster states~\cite{hein2006}.
-On the other hand, quantum information-theoretic concepts have been extensively used to probe quantum many-body systems~\cite{amico2008,*Latorre2009,*dechiara2018}, leading to the introduction of projected entangled pair states~\cite{Schollwock2005,*Verstraete2008,*Schollowck2011,*Orus2014,*Bridgeman_2017}, and multiscale entanglement renormalization ansatz~\cite{Verstraete2004b,*Vidal2007,*Vidal2008,*Rizzi2008,*Aguado2008,*Cincio2008,*Evenbly2009}.
+On one hand, quantum technological applications have been implemented using interacting quantum spin systems, eg. quantum state transfer through spin chains~\cite{Bose2003} and one-way quantum computation~\cite{raussendorf2001} using cluster states~\cite{hein2006}.
+On the other hand, quantum information-theoretic concepts have been extensively used to probe quantum many-body systems~\cite{amico2008}, leading to the introduction of projected entangled pair states~\cite{Schollwock2005}, and multiscale entanglement renormalization ansatz~\cite{Verstraete2004b}.